hotwax/oms-documentation/e-bike/introduction.md

+---
+description: Learn about E-Bikeshop the largest Haibike e-bike dealer in the UK.
+Based in Germany, Haibike maintains a reputation for offering great value and high-quality e-bikes.
+---

 # Introduction
 E-Bikeshop is the largest Haibike e-bike dealer in the UK.
 Based in Germany, Haibike maintains a reputation for offering great value and high-quality e-bikes.